matrix-org/matrix-spec-proposals/proposals/2291-configuration-to-control-crawling.md

 - `allow`: (boolean) whether the bot is allowed to crawl the room.
 If `false`, then the bot may not display any information about the room to users who are searching its directory, and may not store any information about the room other than its existence and its crawling preferences.
+The bot should also avoid joining the room, or leave the room if it has already joined.
 If `true`, the bot may index the room, and may store and display the room's ID, name, avatar, aliases, canonical alias, topic, encryption status, join rules, and history visibility.
 Some other aspects of the room are controlled by specific